janothan/kbc_rdf2vec/README.md

-# KBC Evaluation
+# KBC RDF2Vec
-A simple Python project to generate knowledge base completion files for evaluation given a gensim model.
+A simple Python project to generate a knowledge base completion file for evaluation given a gensim model.
+The file can then be evaluated using [KBC Evaluation](https://github.com/janothan/kbc_evaluation/).

 ## Evaluation File Format